What is Sniffing?

 Types of Sniffing

 When it comes to ethical hacking, sniffing refers to capturing network traffic to gain information that can be used to exploit vulnerabilities.
 There are various ways to perform sniffing, each with advantages and disadvantages.
+You can enroll and learn the Ethical hacking course.

 - Web Password Sniffing – Web password sniffing captures passwords sent over a network.
 By sniffing the traffic, an ethical hacker can see how passwords are transmitted and what information is being exchanged.
 This can be useful for identifying security vulnerabilities or for troubleshooting network issues.